brje01/rdkit/Docs/Source/mainobjects.rst

 They can only be accessed through the mol object methods ``GetAtoms()`` and ``GetBonds()``.
 See :ref:`Mol object <Mol object>` for more details on the mol object and its methods.

+See :ref:`Atom object <Atom object>` for more details on the atom object and its methods.

+See :ref:`Bond object <Bond object>` for more details on the bond object and its methods.

 Reading In Multiple Molecules
 ------------------------------